phreeza/manuscript_axon_potentials/doc/manuscript.md

 $\approx 1$\ ms in the center of the recording.
 Here, too, the small deviations are likely due to a slightly inhomogeneous conduction velocity or non-axonal sources.

-[@fig:barnowl]C shows the inferred average over trials of the membrane voltage in response to the stimulus, at a location in the axon next to the first electrode.
+[@fig:barnowl]A shows the inferred average over trials of the membrane voltage in response to the stimulus, at a location in the axon next to the first electrode.
 The voltage is composed of high- and low-frequency components similar to those observed in the EFP.
 When comparing this inferred membrane potential response